 What impacts placement stability?

 When children are removed from their families and placed in foster care, child protective services has a duty to ensure that they are placed in stable and nurturing homes with caregivers well equipped to address a range of needs and behaviors.
 Effective placement decisions reflect the following commitment: first placement, best placement, family placement, only placement.
-This brief is the first part of a series on placement instability.
-It explores the importance of placement stability and the challenges that prevent it.
+This brief is the first in a set on the importance of placement instability.

 Why does placement stability matter?